iwhalen/blog/docs/posts/0002_pybrary_of_babel.md

 In this post, there are _slight_ spoilers for the novella [_A Short Stay in Hell_](https://en.wikipedia.org/wiki/A_Short_Stay_in_Hell) by Steven L. Peck.
 So, buyer beware.

+Code for this post can be found [here](https://github.com/ianwhale/pybrary-of-babel).

 <!-- more -->

 ## Motivation